mikf/gallery-dl/docs/options.md

     --user-agent UA             User-Agent request header
     --clear-cache MODULE        Delete cached login sessions, cookies, etc. for MODULE (ALL to delete everything)

+## Input Options:
+    -i, --input-file FILE       Download URLs found in FILE ('-' for stdin).
+                                More than one --input-file can be specified -I, --input-file-comment FILE
+                                Download URLs found in FILE.
+Comment them out after they were downloaded successfully.
+    -x, --input-file-delete FILE
+                                Download URLs found in FILE.
+Delete them after they were downloaded successfully.

 ## Output Options:
     -q, --quiet                 Activate quiet mode